hum-ler/getting-and-cleaning-data-course-project/README.md

 - **tidy** -- the smaller data set with the means of mean or std variables by activity and subject.

 The raw data will be left in the ./raw directory.

-The tiny data is exported to the ./tidy/tidy.txt file.
+The tidy data will be exported to the ./tidy/tidy.txt file.

 The scripts are written and tested on Windows 7: